-While mavacamten improved physiologic parameters and symptoms in the EXPLORER trial, the available data are mostly short-term, and symptomatic HOCM, once it appears, can last a lifetime.
+While mavacamten improved physiologic parameters and symptoms in the EXPLORER trial, the available data are mostly short term, and symptomatic HOCM, once it appears, can last a lifetime.
 Clinical experts differed on whether the reductions in ejection fraction with mavacamten reflected beneficial improvements in cardiac function, including healthy remodeling, or worrisome changes that could be associated with clinical harm with longer observation times.
-Rapid loss of improvements in QoL when mavacamten was stopped suggest that neither of these may be occurring, although any regression in physiological measurements (such as peak VO2) is unclear.
-Longer-term data are needed.
+Rapid loss of improvements in quality of life when mavacamten was stopped suggest that neither of these may be occurring, although any regression in physiological measurements (such as peak VO2) is unclear.
+In a Phase II trial of a different myosin inhibitor, aficamten, two patients had transient reduction in LVEF.18 Longer-term data are needed to understand if this has prognostic importance.

 More than 90% of patients in EXPLORER were white leaving questions about the representativeness of the study population and the external validity of the results.
 Also, the mean age in the trial was 58.5, but treatment can be needed in younger patients.
+As such, the external validity of these results in real-world populations is uncertain.
+Trials have inclusion and exclusion criteria that are different than patients who receive a treatment in actual practice.
+Results from real-world use after FDA approval will help assess these potential concerns.

-While patients and patient groups and some clinical experts have identified disopyramide as an important later-line medical therapy for HOCM and an important comparator for mavacamten, it has not been studied in high-quality randomized trials, either against placebo or against mavacamten, limiting the ability to make direct or indirect comparisons of the agents.
-The largest retrospective multicenter analysis reports treatment effects for disopyramide among patients who did not have major interventions such as dual-chamber pacing or septal reduction therapy.
-In addition, patients who received major interventions did not have improvement with disopyramide before receiving interventions.
+While patients and patient groups and some clinical experts have identified disopyramide as an important later-line medical therapy for HOCM and an important comparator for mavacamten, 36 it has not been studied in high-quality randomized trials, either against placebo or against mavacamten, limiting the ability to make direct or indirect comparisons of the agents.
+The largest retrospective multicenter analysis reports treatment effects for disopyramide among patients who did not have major interventions such as dual-chamber pacing or septal reduction therapy.29 In addition, patients who received major interventions did not have improvement with disopyramide before receiving interventions.
 As such, the reported treatment effect among patients who did not receive interventions is larger than the actual treatment effect among all patients.
 In addition, this analysis reports changes in symptoms as measured by NYHA class when patients initially presented for evaluation at a specialized HCM center (rather than immediately before starting disopyramide).
-Both of these effects likely exaggerate the reported efficacy of mavacamten in this analysis although the direction of bias is uncertain.
+Both of these effects likely exaggerate the reported efficacy of disopyramide in this analysis although the direction of bias is uncertain.
 Furthermore, patients enrolled in this retrospective, real-world analysis at four referral centers likely differ from patients enrolled in EXPLORER.
-These issues pose problems for comparison of mavacamten to disopyramide.
+These issues pose problems for the comparison of mavacamten to disopyramide.36

-There are also not randomized data comparing surgical myectomy to septal ablation, or comparing either type of septal reduction therapy to mavacamten.
-An ongoing randomized trial is examining whether mavacamten can reduce the need for septal reduction procedures, but this does not directly assess the relative benefits of mavacamten and such procedures.
+There are also not randomized data comparing surgical myectomy to septal ablation or comparing either type of septal reduction therapy to mavacamten.
+An ongoing randomized trial is examining whether mavacamten can reduce the need for septal reduction procedures,14 but this does not directly assess the relative benefits of mavacamten and such procedures.
 Even in patients who are otherwise indifferent to the varying benefits and risks of a procedure or a medication, the lack of direct randomized evidence of the procedures versus mavacamten (or the procedures vs. one another) limits the ability to make rigorous comparisons.
 Furthermore, it is unclear whether the results of septal procedures at centers of excellence, where many patient series are from, can be generalized to other centers.